西江月.黄州中秋 My Moon Festival at Huangzhou

 Chinese original: Su Shi (11th AC, social name 'Zizhan', art name 'Dongpo')

-With whom could the loner share the festive night?
+With whom shall I share the festive night?

-Just a wine toast to the north sky, with misty eyes.
+—A toast to the north sky, in misty eyes.

 Appreciation: